“Be hole, be dust, be dream, be wind/Be night, be dark, be wish, be mind,/Now slip, now slide, now move unseen,/Above, beneath, betwixt, between.”

 ―Neil Gaiman, The Graveyard Book

 In 2009 twenty-two percent of people in America have admitted to encountering ghosts.
-The number gets higher if you take into account the experiences of young people, but let’s not because we all know they’re all hopped up on stuff and attention-seekers.
-Let’s just account for the “wisdom” that becoming an adult brings.
-From the first and second centuries to the modern day age of paranormal reality shows the legend and presence of ghosts has persisted through the ages.
+The number gets higher if you take into account the experiences of young people, but let’s not because we all know they’re all hopped up on stuff and/or are attention-seekers.
+Let’s just account for the “enlightened” experiences that becoming an adult brings.
+From the first and second centuries to the modern day age of paranormal reality shows the legend and presence of ghosts has persisted through the ages and will continue to do so until they become comfortable enough to buy the next round of beers.

-This book is a collection of true stories told by people that experienced their haunts first-hand.
+This book is a collection of true stories told by people that experienced their haunts personally.
 But, as the author encourages the reader to remember is that this is more than a ghost story; it is a history lesson of ordinary western residences as well as a psychological profile on the souls that decide not to make the transition to the other side.
-What the reader soon discovers is that they all have their reasons for over staying their welcome, which you find out is that is for a variety of reasons:
+What the reader soon discovers is that “they” all have their reasons for over staying their welcome, what you discover is that is for a whole host of reasons:

 - A real life Captain Highliner puts a stop to a young man completing his model boat.